ammop/Laughter/README.md

 3. Iterate between the Min and Max cards (inclusive) and generate an appropriate sample set for each iteration
 4. Evaluate and tally results appropriately
 5. Provide the results in a meaningful fashion (Console or CSV https://stackoverflow.com/questions/18757097/writing-data-into-csv-file-in-c-sharp )
+6. When producing data like this for public consumption, it's good to include the bounds (upper and lower), average, and mode.
+This helps people analyze and readily digest the spread and skew of the data.
+It also helps them formulate and raise questions, if they have any, and gives them a starting point for research.
+7. On that note, it's probably a good idea to provide the source decklists, too, if possible.

+Hope this is helpful feedback.